Mccxiv/dmr-lookup/README.md

 var search = dm.search('storm');

-search.on('list', console.log); //quick list, the cards lack some fields like image search.on('card', console.log); //full card info, fires for each result search.on('done', console.log); //complete list of full cards, slow!
+search.on('list', console.log); // quick list, the cards lack some fields like image search.on('card', console.log); // full card info, fires for each result search.on('done', console.log); // complete list of full cards, slow!

+// need to start a new search? no problem, let's cancel the current one search.abort()
 ```

 ### .on('list', fn)